Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 View a copy of the police/accident report (JPG).

 You may schedule off-duty Charleston police officers to provide security for your event that takes place within the City of Charleston.
 However, the department makes no expressed guarantees an off-duty job will be filled.
 Requests for off-duty police officers must be made at least 72 hours prior to the event.
-The request form (Hire an off-duty officer (PDF) must be completed in its entirety by the prospective employer and delivered to the personnel at the front desk for receipt by the Professional Standards Office or email the form.
+The request form (Hire an off-duty officer (PDF) must be completed in its entirety by the prospective employer and delivered to the personnel at the front desk for receipt by the Office of Special Events and Off-Duty Employment or email the form.
 Upon completing the required form, the names of the officers requesting to be considered for the employment will be faxed to the prospective employer prior to the scheduled event.

 Effective Monday, May 5, 2014, the Charleston Police Department will no longer provide background checks.
 For an official comprehensive background check, please visit the SLED website.